-'Horrible' return to Nigeria for U20 Women's side
+'Horrible' return to Nigeria for U20 women's side

-Nigeria squad's 'horrible experience' returning from U20 Women's World Cup
+Nigeria squad's 'horrible experience' returning from Under-20 Women's World Cup

 Last updated on .From the section Sport Africa